dfelinto/blender-multiview-old/README.md

 Set output type to exr multilayer, and render from command line, or save from the Image Editor (F3).
 The Multi part check box is optional and should affect whether the output is multipart (2.0) or multiview (1.7.1).
 Both support stereo.
 * For Composite:
-Set output file to exr multilayer, and add a FileOutput Node.
+Set output file to exr multilayer.

 Known bugs:
-* When saving a composed image (from the Image Editor) it's saving only the RenderResult, not the composed.
-* When rendering only one view, the 'view' name shouldn't be saved in EXR file (it's probably fixed now, I'll investigate later
-* ~~We have an empty Layer when opening EXR MultiPart files~~
+* (see the issues in the github tracker)
 * Missing listeners - not everything is updating when they should if you change things after rendering

 Compositor elements not yet tackled: